openstack/kayobe/doc/source/configuration.rst

 the named networks to logical network roles.
 A single named network may perform multiple roles, or even none at all.
 The available roles are:

+``oob_oc_net_name``
+    Name of the network used by the seed to access the out-of-band management controllers of the bare metal overcloud hosts.
 ``provision_oc_net_name``
     Name of the network used by the seed to provision the bare metal overcloud hosts.
+``oob_wl_net_name``
+    Name of the network used by the overcloud hosts to access the out-of-band management controllers of the bare metal workload hosts.
 ``provision_wl_net_name``
     Name of the network used by the overcloud hosts to provision the bare metal workload hosts.